 - Using the same method we then find y and z to be .-4 and 5 respectively.

-- Finally we having our new vector from the cross product of a X b of (-4,-4,5)
+- Finally, we having our new vector from the cross product of an X b of (-4,-4,5)

-It’s important to remember that the cross product is anti commutative meaning that the the result of a X b is not the same as b X a.
+It’s important to remember that the cross product is anti-commutative meaning that the result of a X b is not the same as b X a.
 In fact a X b = -b X a.

 A cross product is a vector product that is perpendicular to both of the original vectors and is over the same magnitude.